 |% Daily Value*|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is the traditional way to blacken fish in a heavy cast-iron skillet.
 The advantage of doing it outdoors on the grill is that you won't fill the kitchen with smoke.
 This recipe is great for outdoor entertaining and camping.

-- 1 1/2 cups/360 mL unsalted butter, melted
+- 1 1/2 cups unsalted butter (melted)

-- 6 firm fish fillets (about 1/2" to 3/4" thick)
+- 6 firm fish fillets (about 1/2- to 3/4-inch thick)

-- 3 tablespoons/45 mL cajun blackening spices
+- 3 tablespoons cajun blackening spices

 Preheat grill with heavy cast-iron skillet or griddle in the grill.
 Get it good and hot, 15 to 30 minutes.

 Pour about a teaspoon of butter on the cooked side and continue cooking about 2 to 3 minutes or until fillet is finished (internal temperature of 150 F).

 - It's best to cook about 2 fillets at a time.
 Wipe the skillet clean between each batch of fillets and keep the temperature nice and hot.